NatSydenham/nand2tetris/README.md

 In Project 7, I started on the software layer for the Hack computer, writing a VM translator which can handle arithmetic, boolean and logical commands, as well as memory access commands, and can convert .vm files into the Hack assembly language.

+## Project 8

+In Project 8, I completed the VM translator, implementing functions and branching, as well as the ability to process directories.
+Please note that if you choose to translate a directory, you *MUST* supply a Sys.vm file containing Sys.init, otherwise the translation will be incorrect.
+Individual files will be translated fine without, though.

+I also implemented some bug fixes.
+Note that this means my implementation of Project 7 DOES contain bugs.
+They will be left in as a learning exercise - see, for example, the change from .equals to .contains in the parser, to handle inline comments.

 ### More Coming Soon ###